nautobot/nautobot/nautobot/docs/development/index.md

 * `x.3.z`
     * Maintenance release candidate.
     * Features may be added in `x.3.0` but nothing further in this cycle.
-    * Drop support for any dependency that will not be actively maintained during our maintenance release window.

 A release will only be marked as "In Maintenance" when the next major release is published.
 Active bug fixes will be applied to a `x.3` until that time.
 Once a new major release has been published, the following will apply to the `x.3` codebase:

 * Dependencies are frozen/pinned to a specific release.
 Will only be upgraded if addressing a vulnerability.
 * Data-loss and CVE related fixes will be back ported from the new active release cycle.
 All other fixes will be back ported on a case-by-case basis.
 * Patch releases for this phase will be on an as-needed basis.
-Back-ported fixes will be published within two weeks of their merge, sooner if critical.
 * Features from newer releases will NOT be back ported.

 A maintenance release will be actively maintained until the next maintenance release is available, roughly a year from the launch of the previous one.